-This course will introduce students to classroom structures that support differentiated instruction and other researchbased approaches for effective teaching.
+This course will introduce students to classroom structures that support differentiated instruction and other research-based approaches for effective teaching.
 Topics include lesson planning and reflection, state standards and grade level expectations, small group and whole group instruction, and assessment tools and strategies.
-Prerequisites: EDU 200 and EDU 245.
+Thirty hours of field experience is included.
+Prerequisites: EDU 200.
+Offered every semester for day students.